valsamovich/cs.github.io/docs/tutorials/database.md

 The **relational model** is the most important standard in database processing today.
 It was first published by **E. F. Codd** in 1970.
 Today, it is used for the *design and implementation of almost every commercial database*.

-An **entity** is something of importance to a user that needs to be represented in a database.
+An **entity** is the formal name for a “thing” that is being tracked in a database, and is something of importance to a user that needs to be represented in a database.
 A **relation** is a two-dimensional table that has the characteristics listed below:

 - Rows contain data about entity.
 - Columns contain data about attributes of the entity.